Super Rugby Aotearoa standout Dillon Hunt signs with the Blues

 "Dillon is a quality performer with a high work-rate and it's good to have him back home.
 Loose forwards operate in a high impact area of the game, so we need quality depth.
 As captain of North Harbour, he will also bring his leadership qualities to the group."

-Blues chief executive Andrew Hore said Hunt's signing is another positive message for young players from the region looking to stake a career in the game.
+Blues chief executive Andrew Hore said Hunt's signing was another positive message for young players from the region looking to stake a career in the game.

 "Dillon has come through the North Harbour and Blues system and got his chance at the Highlanders.
 We can't always find a place for all our talent, but we are delighted that this opportunity has arisen for us to sign an excellent Blues product and he gets the opportunity to make home where his heart is."

-North Harbour chief executive David Gibson said it is a great outcome for everyone.
+North Harbour chief executive David Gibson said it was a great outcome for everyone.

 "It really ticks all the boxes - Dillon and his family, Harbour, the Blues, and our approach to support those from our community.
 He is a genuine good bloke who brings so much on and off the field.
 We are really happy for him."